-Individuals currently in the U.S. interested in changing their status in the U.S must apply for a “Change of Status” I-20 and mail it to USCIS with the application to Extend/Change Nonimmigrant Status (I-539) (found on www.uscis.gov) together with other appropriate fees and documents.
+Individuals currently in the U.S. interested in changing their status in the U.S may apply for a “Change of Status” I-20 and file it with USCIS with the application to Extend/Change Nonimmigrant Status (I-539) (found on www.uscis.gov) together with other appropriate fees and documents.
 Change of Status

 Before applying, please review the following information to determine whether the change of status is a suitable option: Special Instructions for B-1/B-2 Visitors Who Want to Enroll in School

 I-901 Fee ($350)

 All new students applying for a student visa or changing status are required to pay this fee for the I-20 to support the SEVIS system.
 You must pay the fee at www.fmjfee.com in order to make a visa appointment or apply for a change of status.